patricksurry/TaliForth2/README.md

 - **Standardized**.
 Most Forths available for the 65c02 are based on ancient, outdated templates such as FIG Forth.
 Learning Forth with them is like trying to learn modern English by reading Chaucer.
-Tali Forth (mostly) follows the current ANS Standard, and ensures this passing an enhanced test suite.
+Tali Forth (mostly) follows the current ANS Standard, and ensures this by passing an enhanced test suite.

 The functional reference for Tali is GNU Forth (Gforth, [https://www.gnu.org/software/gforth/](https://www.gnu.org/software/gforth/)).